Souvenir Maisonneuve, 1894

 He opened his business in 1872 on St-Laurent street in Montreal where he offered a variety of services: painting, glass gilding, sign and ornamental painting, labels and medals, decorating, frescoing, graining, paper hanging and glazing.
 His works are primarily religious.
-He produced painting of the vaulted ceiling of the Sainte-Famille church in Boucherville and light blue and apple green colors of the Saint-Sauveur church in Quebec city.
+He produced painting of the vaulted ceiling of the Sainte-Famille church in Boucherville and light blue and apple green colors of the Saint-Sauveur church in Quebec City.

-He gave his first stained glass windows in 1894.
+He delivered his first stained glass windows in 1894.
 The set of thirteen windows of the Notre-Dame-de-Bon-Secours Chapel in Old Montreal is his most remarkable work and his most seen: six million visitors come annually to the Old Port.
 Marguerite Bourgeoys, the first teacher in Montreal and founder of the Congregation of Notre Dame, is behind the construction of the chapel as soon as 1655.

 Its stained glass windows have a scene easy to visualize as the design is minimal using few lead lines.
 On the other hand, the edges are very colorful and richly decorated with frills.